 Before using your Universal Robots, adjust the center of mass and payload from the Installation tab.
-For details, see section Mechanical Specifications of Wrist Camera on page 119.
+For details, see section Mechanical Specifications.

-5.6.2.
+4.1.2.
 Update and Uninstall

 Updating the Wrist Camera software, unplugging the USB storage device and/or switching USB ports must always be done while the robot is initialized and running.